 Does Stopping Daytime Naps Affect A Toddler’s Sleep?

-Daytime naps should NOT impact your toddlers’ nighttime sleep or bedtime routine.
+Daytime naps should NOT impact your toddlers’ nighttime sleep or regular bedtime routine.

-The only case where naps affect nighttime sleep is when your toddler is having too much or too little sleep for their needs.
+The only case where naps affect sleep at night is when your toddler is having too much or too little sleep for their needs.
 If this happens, it can put their sleep routine completely out of whack.

-REMEMBER: Too much sleep and they will struggle to fall asleep at bedtime and or start to wake earlier than normal in the mornings.
+TOP TIP: Too much sleep and your toddler will struggle to fall asleep at bedtime and or start to wake earlier than normal in the mornings.
 Too little and they will become cranky and hyper towards the end of the day and be difficult to settle at bedtime.

 My Toddler Doesn’t Seem Quite Ready To Drop Their Nap Fully… Are Missed Naps OK?